tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </mfenced>
 </math>

-The result is a 'top-left'/beginning coordinate of roughly (141,424).
+The result is a 'top-left' coordinate of roughly (141, 424).

 <math>
   <mfenced open = "[" close="]">